China 301 Duties

 This fourth tranche includes all remaining tariff numbers not previously subjected to China 301 duties with limited exceptions, and thus captures all optical products that to date have remained outside of the trade war.
 Lenses, frames, sunglasses, reading glasses and low vision devices originating in China will be subject to additional duties, up to 25 percent, when this fourth tranche is implemented.

 After the G20 summit concluded on June 29, President Trump announced that the United States would not assess additional customs duties on the remaining $300 billion in Chinese imports at this time.
 Instead, the United States and China agreed to restart talks toward achieving a negotiated settlement to the ongoing trade war.

-The president’s announcement does nothing to remove the China 301 tariffs currently in effect.
-Members of The Vision Council impacted by those tariffs corresponding with the first, second and third lists of China 301 duties will continue to be assessed an additional 25 percent tariff on goods originating in China.
+The September 1 and December 15 dates do nothing to alter the China 301 tariffs currently in effect.
+Any Products impacted by those tariffs corresponding with the first, second and third China 301 lists will continue to be assessed an additional 25 percent tariff on Chinese-origin goods.

 For more information on the China 301 duties, please listen to The Vision Council's town hall informational sessions, which were held on May 28, 2019.
 The full conversations can be found here.

 Any questions about this issue can be directed to Rick Van Arnam, The Vision Council's regulatory counsel, at email@example.com.